Deducteam/Construkti/README.md

 ### Benchmark

-You can test Construkti on `hol-lib.dk`, that contains the proofs of theorems in propositional, first-order and higher-order logics, including classical theorems.
+You can test Construkti on `hol-lib.dk`.
+This library contains the proofs of more than 100 theorems
+- in propositional, first-order and higher-order logics
+- including classical theorems
+- about logical connectives, equality and basic arithmetic
+- using Dedukti features such as user-defined rewrite rules.
 After translation, `hol-lib_c.dk` only contains intuitionistic proofs.